• Skip to main content

 Spirits.

-- Souma – is the Cyclades version of Tsikoudia.
-This liqueur comes from the leftovers of wine production.
+• Souma – is the Cyclades version of Tsikoudia.
+This liqueur is made from the byproducts of wine production.
 They ferment the grape skins and other remains from the fall pressing for six weeks in a barrel.
 After this, they distill.
 As a result, the Souma varies in potency (alcohol level).

 Beer.

-Greek-owned breweries begin disappearing when European beer conglomerates go on a buying spree in the 1960s.
+Greek-owned breweries began to disappear when European beer conglomerates embarked on a buying spree in the 1960s.

 A little behind other countries, Greece began micro-brewing in the late 1990s.
 Tinos now has its award-winning microbrewery.
 (You can still get the stuff from northern Europe, but you’re not in Amsterdam.)